hansbrough/question-tree-react/README.md

 This file combines information about the graph and questions json to determine a path through the question set.
 It should be instantiated and used by the View logic to determine the 'next' and 'previous' question nodes.
 The decisionTree logic simply guides the way from the first question to the last it does not try to do other tasks like persisting user answers.

 #### View Logic
-Use your own presentation files that create the quiz / survey UI or use the Backbone/Marionette files included here as an example.
+Use your own presentation files that create the quiz / survey UI or use the React files included here as an example / starting point.

-The example presentation related files included here use the requirejs, AMD style module loading which by convention starts with main.js ( located at `/assets/js/` ).
-The decisionTree file is instantiated within `/assets/js/controller.js` where there are also two views instantiated which do the UI work.
-The views associated collections also keep a copy of each question node answered and augment with user answers, how many times viewed etc. A unique screen at the end of the quiz displays a summary of the user results and offers tips about how to do better.

 ### Path Branching Overview